Get

 Ideal Diet for Maintaining a Healthy Weight

 With so many quality dog foods, finding the ideal diet to maintain weight can be challenging.
-Ask your veterinarian to help you decide the best food for your Bloodhound.
+Ask a veterinarian to help you decide the best food for your Bloodhound.
 They can also help you calculate how much to feed because Bloodhounds are known for their hearty appetite.

 Puppies should always eat food formulated for growth and development.
 A large-breed puppy diet is ideal for keeping the growth rate slow enough for proper joint and muscle development.
-Your vet can also help you decide when to transition to an adult diet, typically after the growth rate has slowed.
+A vet can also help you decide when to transition to an adult diet, typically after the growth rate has slowed.

 How to Measure Your Bloodhound